icemac/icemac.addressbook/README.rst

 Copyright (c) 2008-2018 Michael Howitz

-This package is licensed under the MIT License, see LICENSE.txt inside the package.
+This package is licensed under the MIT License, see LICENSE.TXT inside the package.

 * Features_